Open House Marketing Ideas

 - moderate to high demand in the market

-- move in ready with curb appeal OR is a fixer that’s a killer bargain
+- property is move in ready with curb appeal OR is a fixer that’s a killer bargain

 Recommendation: Go big on preparation and getting the word out.
 People may not know it yet but this is the “it” property of the weekend and if you promote it using many of the Open House ideas that we cover below, you can fill your database with hot prospects.